Air

 organisation.
 Headed by Commander Tactical Air Force (Commandant

 Tactische Luchtstrijdkrachten, CTL).
-On
+Comprising a War Preparations and

 mobilisation the staff of Air Force Tactical Command would merge with